The New York Academy of Medicine, 1216 Fifth Avenue at 103rd Street, New York, NY 10029

 Keith Norris, MD, PhD, is an internationally recognized clinician scientist and health policy leader who has been instrumental in shaping national health policy and clinical practice guidelines for chronic kidney disease (CKD).
 He has made major contributions to diversity, equity and inclusion while addressing disparities in contemporary society.
 After leaving Cornell at the age of 19, he attended Howard University College of Medicine.
 Upon graduation he was inducted into the Alpha Omega Alpha medical honor society.
 From 1983-86, he trained in nephrology at the combined West Los Angeles Veterans Administration-UCLA program where he trained under the Late Dr. Jack Coburn.
 In addition to being board certified in internal medicine and nephrology, he is an American Society of Hypertension, Specialist in Clinical Hypertension.
 In 2014 he received his doctorate in religious, spiritual and metaphysical philosophy.
 After serving as Executive VP for Research and Health Affairs and Interim President at Charles Drew University he returned to UCLA as a Professor of Medicine and Co-Director of the Clinical and Translational Science Institute Community Engagement Research Program and newly appointed as the Department of Medicine Executive Vice Chair for Diversity, Equity and Inclusion.
 His research interests focus on hypertension and CKD in disadvantaged populations.
 He was a Principal Investigator for the multi-site NIH funded African American Study of Kidney Disease and Hypertension (AASK) and the AASK Cohort Study, the largest comparative drug intervention trial focusing on renal outcomes conducted in African Americans.
 Dr. Norris has received numerous honors and awards from students, peers, community, and professional organizations.
 He has co-authored over 400 articles in peer-reviewed journals and book chapters, is a co-editor for the 2017 book Chronic Kidney Disease in Disadvantaged Populations.
 He serves as the Editor-in-Chief Emeritus of the international journal, Ethnicity and Disease.
 He also serves as a member of the editor board for the Journal of the American Society of Nephrology and the Clinical Journal of the American Society of Nephrology.

-Neil Powe, MD, MPH, MBA, serves as leader of the University of California San Francisco Medicine Service at the Priscilla Chan and Mark Zuckerberg San Francisco General Hospital, a leading Medicine department in a public hospital with strong basic, clinical and health services research programs focused on major diseases affecting diverse patients locally, nationally and globally.
+Neil Powe, MD, MPH, MBA, is the Chief of Medicine at the Priscilla Chan and Mark Zuckerberg San Francisco General Hospital and the Constance B. Wofsy Distinguished Professor and Vice-Chair of Medicine at the University of California San Francisco where he serves as administrative leader of the Department of Medicine and oversees 14 divisions, more than 700 employees engaged in clinical practice, medical education and research.
+Prior to his role at UCSF, Dr. Powe was the James F. Fries University Distinguished Professor at the Johns Hopkins University where he directed the Welch Center for Prevention, Epidemiology and Clinical Research and the Training, Education and Career Development Programs for the Clinical and Translational Science Institute.
 His interests are in improving discovery, education and clinical practice in medicine, making academic organizations function better, enhancing scholarship and multidisciplinary collaboration, and developing future talent and leadership in the health professions.
 He has a particular interest in cultivating young scientists who are addressing major problems in science, health and healthcare delivery.
 His primary intellectual pursuits involve kidney disease patient-oriented research, epidemiology and outcomes and effectiveness research.
 His research unites medicine and public health with the goals of saving and improving quality of human lives.
 It involves the knowledge of fundamental discoveries in biology and clinical medicine to advance the health of patients and populations affected by kidney disease.
 Dr. Powe earned his medical degree at Harvard Medical School and his master’s in public health at Harvard School of Public Health.
 He completed a residency, was a Robert Wood Johnson Clinical Scholar, and completed his master’s in business administration at the University of Pennsylvania.

 John Wagner, MD, MBA, a nephrologist who directed a large academic dialysis program for 20 years in Queens, New York, has been a faculty member of several New York medical schools, currently SUNY Downstate in Brooklyn, New York, and for 20 years has served in various capacities with the ESRD Network of New York (Network 2), supporting its efforts to improve the quality of care rendered to patients with ESRD in New York.
 He is currently the associate medical director and patient safety officer at NYC Health + Hospitals/Kings County, allowing him to circle back after many years to the sister institution of the one that provided him with his foundational experience as a doctor in training.
 His research interests have included novel therapeutic agents in ESRD and metabolic bone disease.
 This past year he was delighted assumed the newly defined role of nephrology service line lead for the 11 hospital, 4 outpatient dialysis center system, which will afford a unique opportunity to explore how to best identify and manage the CKD of a population with significant socio-economic challenges.